yuriy-kormin/ImageCompare/Readme.md

 1. **Image 1:** First image to compare.
 2. **Image 2:** Second image to compare.
 3. **Result Image:** Output image to visualize the differences.

+### Realization Approach
+The library uses unsafe methods to directly access pixel data, ensuring efficient manipulation of bitmap data.
+Images are preprocessed with a Gaussian Blur filter to reduce noise and enhance meaningful differences.(can be disable in `Settings` module for faster processing)

+During comparison, a threshold mechanism determines whether pixel differences within a square are significant enough to count.

+Detected squares are either merged with existing ones or added as new entities to the list.

+After processing, the library iterates through the list to overlay red rectangles on the original images, marking the detected areas.

 ## Parameters